-Remote and hybrid work brings benefits such as the ability to hire people from anywhere in the world, but it also brings some downsides.
+Remote and hybrid work brings benefits such as the ability to hire people from anywhere in the world and build more diverse teams.
+But it also introduces new friction.
+Without clear structures, information gets lost, messages get missed, and work slows down.
 The two most common challenges remote employees face today are team communication and collaboration.
+These challenges often show up as unclear expectations, delayed feedback, and too many unnecessary meetings.

-In this blog, you will learn more about what asynchronous communication is, why is it important, and how to embrace asynchronous communication in your organization.
+In this blog, you will learn more about what asynchronous communication is, why it matters now more than ever, and how to embrace asynchronous communication in your organization using the right habits and asynchronous communication tools.

 📚Before we dive in, take a look at our ebook “How to Boost Employee engagement with Communications Tools”